kumahq/kuma-website/docs/docs/1.0.6/policies/mutual-tls.md

 :::
 ::::

-A new data plane certificate will be automatically (re)generated when:
+A new data plane proxy certificate is automatically generated when:

-* A data plane proxy is being restarted.
+* A data plane proxy is restarted.
-* The control plane is being restarted.
+* The control plane is restarted.
 * The data plane proxy connects to a new control plane.